Home Inspectors: Are They Qualified to Judge a Home's Shortcomings?

 The Power Held by Inspectors

-What if they miss something?
+What if your home inspector miss something?
 Is there any liability attached to a misleading or faulty report?
 Can a buyer recover damages if an inspector misses something?
 What if an unlicensed inspector scares a buyer away -- does a seller have any recourse?
 Do home inspections become part of the sales documentation?

 Answers to all of the above questions are in the realm of "yes, no and maybe," depending on the specific regulations existing in each state and jurisdiction.